iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Min Cost Network Flow Standard Form.md

 **Comments**:

 The descriptions from the dual is extremely useful for developing algorithms for the min cost flow problems algorithms.
-See [[Mininum Cost Flow Basic Algorithms]] for more information.
+See [[Minimum Cost Flow Basic Algorithms]] for more information.

 ---